Hide menu

 Note to non-LIU students (FAQ): If you want to do a thesis project with us, you must be registered on a master (or bachelor) program at Linköping University.
 It is generally not possible to do such projects remotely.

 Background: High-level parallel programming aims to abstract challenging aspects of parallel and heterogeneous systems for non-expert programmers.
 Algorithmic skeletons is an interface approach based on computational patterns, such as map, reduce, and stencil operations.
 These patterns can be instantiated by providing a custom operator ("user-function"), which is then applied to a supplied dataset in parallel according to the particular pattern semantics.
 Skeleton programming framworks and libraries such as SkePU implement skeletons as C++ constructs and provides "backends" for parallelism in multi-core CPUs, GPU accelerators, and multi-node clusters.
-The skeletons are typically provided as libraries, or in the case of SkePU, as a framework with both library and a custom compiler toolchain.
-The SkePU library is implemented in modern C++ and involves template metaprogramming.
+The skeletons are typically provided as libraries, or in the case of SkePU, as a framework with both library and a custom pre-compiler toolchain.
+The pre-compiler is a source-to-source compiler based on LLVM clang.
+It performs a rather light-weight source code transformation; in particular, generates platform-specific code variants from the user-functions that can be used with the different SkePU back-ends.
 SkePU is a long-term open-source effort at PELAB, Linköping University.

 Contact: August Ernstsson, Christoph Kessler